-The 1984 Breeders' Cup
+The 1984 Breeders' Cup at Hollywood Park

 Though Hollywood Park had long been the site of some of Thoroughbred racing's greatest moments, it had never staged anything quite like what happened on November 10, 1984.

 That day marked the culmination of a long held goal, one that was the brainchild of John Gaines, the head of Gainesway Farm.
 Several years earlier, Gaines had a vision that entailed a showdown of horses facing off in one setting to decide year-end divisional honors.
 Older Horse, Older Mare, Turf Male and Female, and Horse of the Year.
 All the best horses and jockeys would converge on one track to settle the awards in front of thousands.
 World class racing would be the order of the day, and history was going to be made with it.